markc/bojax/README.md

 ###### 27 January 2014 on GitHub

-# Bojax
+# BoJAX

-A very simple static blog system based on Bootstrap + AJAX using an optional Git(hub) backend to manage a website, which can also act as a backup.
+A very simple static blog system based on **Bo**otstrap and A**JAX** using an optional Git(hub) backend to manage a website, which can also act as a backup.
 The primary goals of this project are to provide...

 - a basic Bootstrap mobile-first interface
 - a totally AJAX/pushState driven `single page application`